-By implementing credentialing software, the process becomes automated, relieving you and your team of the ongoing responsibility of searching through old paperwork, trying to contact team members, and the other manual tasks that can be involved with credentialing management.
+By implementing credentialing software, the process becomes automated, relieving you and your team of the ongoing responsibility of searching through old paperwork, trying to contact team members and the other manual tasks that can be involved with credentialing management.

-With a software system in place it is much more likely that an individual person or at least a much smaller team can handle this process, which frees up team members to work on other priority matters.
+With a software system in place, it is much more likely that an individual person or at least a much smaller team can handle this process, which frees up team members to work on other priority matters.
 This go-to person or team needs to be thoroughly trained in the software program that you implement and will often communicate with the software vendor as needed.

 Learning Management Systems (LMS) and Credentialing

-The best credentialing software programs also come equipped with the ability to conduct trainings within the platform, helping your employees learn the necessary information and take the proper classes to be credentialed.
+The best credentialing software programs also come equipped with the ability to conduct training within the platform, helping your employees learn the necessary information and take the proper classes to be credentialed.
 Each business is different, but inadequate training is a challenge that’s faced in any industry.
 And when it comes to credentialing, not having a properly trained workforce can lead to future legal problems for your organization.

-By inputting the training requirements for specific roles and even locations or departments into the credentialing software program, all individuals can be automatically assigned any tests or assessments they need, and can read about regulations by state or accrediting body if need be.
+By inputting the training requirements for specific roles and even locations or departments into the credentialing software program, all individuals can be automatically assigned any tests or assessments they need and can read about regulations by state or accrediting body if need be.

-The team can then take the proper tests and trainings to learn the information and be approved, with record of completion all kept within the system.
+The team can then take the proper tests and training to learn the information and be approved, with a record of completion all kept within the system.
 The software can also make it easy to adjust the requirements, so if state regulations or role requirements change, you can easily update the information, reassign the necessary testing, and be confident that your team is still compliant.

 The lack of comprehensive tools to track credentials often leaves healthcare facilities facing expiring credentials or other compliance issues.
-With credentialing software an organization can automate the process of scheduling multiple alerts for specific days that credentials need to be updated, and can automatically send messages to relevant employees to remind them of work that needs to be done on their end.
+With credentialing software, an organization can automate the process of scheduling multiple alerts for specific days that credentials need to be updated, and can automatically send messages to relevant employees to remind them of work that needs to be done on their end.